kimwoodfield/yelp-camp/README.md

 For more information on the course, visit __[udemy.com/course/the-web-developer-bootcamp/](https://www.udemy.com/course/the-web-developer-bootcamp/)__.

+As I have now completed the course, as of (17/10/2021), the site is fully-functional.
+However, I will no longer be maintaining it.

 ### Project

 This is a soft "Yelp" clone that allows users to view, create, edit and delete campgrounds as well as campground reviews.